-Telephone corporations operating in California shall either have a CPCN pursuant to Section 1001, be registered pursuant to Section 1013, or be a telephone corporation authorized to operate in California without a CPCN, unless otherwise preempted by federal law.35 This includes providers of voice service, who are required to obtain a CPCN if they build facilities or are required to obtain a Section 1013 registration if they are do not build facilities.
-However, telephone corporations providing commercial mobile radio service (CMRS) (wireless service) are not required to obtain a CPCN or register pursuant to Section 1013 in order to operate in California.36 Instead, the Commission requires
+Telephone corporations operating in California shall either have a CPCN pursuant to Section 1001, be registered pursuant to Section 1013, or be a telephone corporation authorized to operate in California without a CPCN, unless otherwise preempted by federal law.
+This includes providers of voice service, who are required to obtain a CPCN if they build facilities or are required to obtain a Section 1013 registration if they are do not build facilities.
+However, telephone corporations providing commercial mobile radio service (CMRS) (wireless service) are not required to obtain a CPCN or register pursuant to Section 1013 in order to operate in California.
+Instead, the Commission requires

-33 D.20-09-012, Slip Op. at 37.
+&lt;sup>33 D.20-09-012, Slip Op. at 37.

-35 Pub.
+&lt;sup>35 Pub.
 Util.
 Code § 1013(a).

-36 See Pub.
+&lt;sup>36 See Pub.
 Util.
 Code § 1013(m); see also 47 U.S.C. § 332(c)(3)(A).

-wireless service providers to register with the Commission pursuant to its WIR process.37
+wireless service providers to register with the Commission pursuant to its WIR process.

 Whether interconnected VoIP service providers must obtain a CPCN, register pursuant to Section 1013, or follow some other process determined by the Commission in order to operate in California depends on whether the interconnected VoIP service is fixed or nomadic.
-"A fixed interconnected VoIP service can be used at only one location, whereas a nomadic interconnected service may be used at multiple locations."38 We address the Commission's jurisdiction over each type of interconnected VoIP service below.
+"A fixed interconnected VoIP service can be used at only one location, whereas a nomadic interconnected service may be used at multiple locations."
+We address the Commission's jurisdiction over each type of interconnected VoIP service below.

 Nomadic Interconnected VoIP Service.
 The Commission's authority to regulate those telephone corporations offering only nomadic interconnected VoIP service has been limited by a 2004 FCC Order, In Re the Matter of Vonage Holdings Corporation's Petition for Declaratory Ruling Concerning an Order of the Minnesota Public Utilities Commission (Vonage Order) (WC Docket No. 03-211) (2004) 19 FCC Rcd 22404.
-While these nomadic interconnected VoIP service providers are telephone corporations under state law, based on market conditions and FCC policy twenty years ago, the FCC preempted states from imposing rate regulation, tariffing, or other requirements that operate as "conditions to entry" for nomadic interconnected VoIP service providers.39
+While these nomadic interconnected VoIP service providers are telephone corporations under state law, based on market conditions and FCC policy twenty years ago, the FCC preempted states from imposing rate regulation, tariffing, or other requirements that operate as "conditions to entry" for nomadic interconnected VoIP service providers.

 Specifically, in the Vonage Order the FCC preempted the Minnesota Public Utilities Commission from applying its traditional telephone company regulations to Vonage's DigitalVoice service.
-The FCC found that Vonage's DigitalVoice service resembled the telephone service provided by the circuit-switched network, but with some fundamental differences that made it impossible or impracticable to separate the service into interstate or intrastate components.40 The FCC identified the basic characteristics of DigitalVoice as the following:
+The FCC found that Vonage's DigitalVoice service provided by the